JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 The Sultan SD's cost analysis has the following problems:
 - No concrete example parcels (homes or apartments) are given.
 - No mention of the assumed increases in assessed values is given.
-- This Enhancement Levy is a 50% increase over the previous levy.
+- The district did not convey how this Enhancement Levy is a 50% increase, in dollars, over the previous Enhancement Levy.
 And that is assuming a 1% annual addition to the total AV in the district due to new construction.
-- This Capital Levy is a 174% increase over the previous levy.
+- The district did not convey how this Capital Levy is a 174% increase, in dollars, over the previous Capital Levy.
 And that is also assuming a 1% annual addition to the total AV in the district due to new construction.

 [Calculator for the Sultan SD](calculator_sultan_enhanced)